-An admitted and registered student who has separated, retired or commissioned shall be withdrawn.
+An admitted and registered student who has separated, retired or been commissioned shall be withdrawn.
 Since participating in a degree program is voluntary, a student may formally request withdrawal from the degree program in which the student is registered.
-To request this action a student completes, signs and puts a statement in Remarks of an Air Force Form 968, Community College of the Air Force Action Request, through a local base education office or ANG/AFRC CCAF advisor.
+To request this action a student completes, signs and puts a statement requesting withdrawal in the Remarks of an Air Force Form 968, Community College of the Air Force Action Request, through a local base education office or ANG/AFRC CCAF advisor.